What is Glaucoma in Dogs?

 Treatment for glaucoma will vary on a case by case basis depending on the severity of the condition as well as the dog’s medical needs.
 Here are a few treatment options:

-Medication can be used to treat glaucoma by lowering the pressure buildup and help get it back into a normal range as fast as possible.
+Medication can treat glaucoma by lowering the pressure buildup and help get it back into a normal range as fast as possible.
 Most glaucoma medications are topical ointments and may need to be administered multiple times a day.
 They can help lessen pain and discomfort, helping to preserve a dog’s vision.

 Oral and injectable medicines are available as well.
 Medical injections can be used to help lower eye pressure quickly, but these injections can only be done by a Veterinarian while a dog is hospitalized.